pleabargain/EnglishHelpsYourCareer/idioms.md

 *  A millstone around your neck is a problem that prevents you from doing what you want to do.

 # Mind the gap
-*  Mind the gap is an instruction used on the Underground in the UK to warn passengers to be careful when leaving the
-*  tube or train as there is quite a distance between the train and the platform.
+*  (UK)Mind the gap is an instruction used on the Underground in the UK to warn passengers to be careful when leaving the  tube or train as there is quite a distance between the train and the platform.
 # Mind your own beeswax
 *  (USA) This idiom means that people should mind their own business and not interfere in other people's affairs.
 # Mind Your P's and Q's